Hxnter999/FindWDK/README.md

 - `WDK_VERSION` -- the version of the selected WDK
 - `WDK_WINVER` -- the WINVER used for kernel drivers and libraries (default value is `0x0601` and can be changed per target or globally)
 - `WDK_NTDDI_VERSION` -- the NTDDI_VERSION used for kernel drivers and libraries, if not set, the value will be automatically calculated by WINVER
+- `FINDWDK_DIR` -- the directory where FindWDK.cmake is located

-`WDKContentRoot` environment variable overrides the default WDK search path.
+- `WDKContentRoot` environment variable overrides the default WDK search path.

 ## Kernel driver
 The following command adds a kernel driver target called `<name>` to be built from the source files listed in the command invocation: